-Special switches: /LOAD: [d: path\]filename[.DSK], /SIZE: blocks, /LOW, /HIGH

-RAM disks may be created using regular PC memory.
-This gives extremely fast access to disk data, but has the disadvantage that all data are lost on shutdown.
+Special switches: $/LOAD:[d:path\]$ filename[.DSK], /SIZE:blocks, /LOW, /HIGH disadvantage that all data are lost on shutdown.
 So any needed files should be copied to permanent storage before shutting down E11, and data may be permanently lost in the event of a power failure.
 The maximum possible size of RAM disks depends on the amount of memory available, so the SHOW MEMORY command may be useful in deciding how much space to allocate.
 Note that the actual amount of memory needed to create a RAM disk is slightly more than the disk's raw capacity, since E11 needs to maintain internal data structures related to the RAM disk and the emulated PDP-11 controller to which it is attached.